ikramulhaqch/LexicalAnalyzer/README.txt

 It is Generic Lexical Analyzer implemented in C++ that can be used to tokenize any code of any  language. you have to provide transition table of the language automaton and input file having code of language.
-The program output a file having consice transition table and will provide output of lexemes of relatted classes on console(stdout).
+The program will output a file having concise transition table and will provide output of lexemes of related classes on console(stdout).

 Formet of transition table(input.txt):
 	97  98 128